DistributedProofreaders/ppcomp/README.md

 =================================
-COMP_PP - Compare 2 files for DP.
+ppcomp - Compare 2 files for Distributed Profreaders (https://www.pgdp.net).
 =================================

 Introduction
 ------------

-comp_pp can be used to compare 2 different files and generate an exploitable output.
+Used to compare 2 different files and generate an exploitable output.
 Its goal is to look for discrepancies between the text and html version produced at PGDP.
 However it can also be used to compare a PGDP source with an external source (wikisource, ...) in either text or html format.

 The sources can be:
   - a text version or
   - an html version or
   - a text version coming from the P or F rounds or
   - a text/html coming from an external source (wikisource, internet, ...).

 The text versions are identified by the .txt extension; the html by the .htm or .html extension; and the Px or Fx version by its projectID prefix.

+It applies various transformations according to program options before passing the files to the Linux program dwdiff.
+There does not seem to be any Windows equivalent of dwdiff.

 Requirements
 ------------

-comp_pp needs python 3 (not 2) to run, as well as the following
+comp_pp needs python 3 (not 2) to run, as well as the following packages:
-packages:

   - lxml
   - dwdiff             (http://os.ghalkes.nl/dwdiff.html)
   - python tinycss 0.3 (https://pypi.python.org/pypi/tinycss)